SannaJuoperi/LogBook_CyberSecurity/README.md

 7.11.2024  2 hours  Module 3: Protecting the Organizarion done.

+8.11.2024  2 hours  Module 4: Protecting the Organization done.

+9.11.2024  2 hours  Module 5: Will Your Fure Be in Cybersecurity? and Course Final Exam done.

-I have worked 7 hours.
+I have worked 11 hours.